area map calendar

 Lunch

 It’s probably time to pour up a libation, so get thee to Forage Public House, a classy gastropub in Lakewood.
-Pair one (or three, no judgement!) of their 14 drafts with a crispy Lake Erie walleye sandie or a set of Ohio Wagyu sliders before really going for the gold with a bourbon pecan tart.
-Nothing says “traveling to my own tune” like the lack of side eye you’ll get for eating fried food and loads of sugar ‘til your heart’s content.
+Pair one (or three, no judgement!) of their 14 drafts with a crispy vegan cauliflower or the Forage frites.
+Nothing says “traveling to my own tune” like the lack of side eye you’ll get for eating fried food 'til your heart's content and throwing back a couple drafts.

 Interaction Meter: 3 of 10.
 Could you make it happen?
 Sure, but the ball’s in your court.